 Trico Plant # 1 Building – A daylight factory in downtown Buffalo

 Trico is an iconic, National Registered listed building that continues to be threatened with demolition by the Buffalo Niagara Medical Campus.
 For the last year BYP and other preservationists in the community have been working with the current owner to identify an alternative adaptive reuse for the historic landmark.
 Local preservationists have hired professionals to investigate and identify an alternative proposal that will save the entire building, one that mixes new uses with its historic character.
 With several other examples of successful reuses across the City, State and Nation, saving Trico is a no brainer for the growing Medical Campus.
-Visit www.savetrico.com
+Visit www.savetrico.com for more information.

 1469 Niagara Street – A Four Story, Brick Mixed-Use Building on Buffalo’s West Side